Thorimalope/Module_02_THOMAL25130_fto2502_B2_Thoriso-Malope_SDF01/README.md

 - 💡 I'm currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
-- 🤖 I love problem-solving and working on creative projects.
-- 🔥 Looking forward to building my first real-world application.
+- 🤖 Im very very new in the tech space but am eager to learn
+- 🔍 I like taking on challenges that are beyond my scope of knowledge
+- 📡 Im super curious

 ---